iCynara/litterbox/README.md

 # litterbox

-Test out git remote prune, git prune, git fetch --prune there are 3 places we can see our branches:
+Test out git remote prune, git prune, git fetch --prune

-remote
+there are 3 places we can see our branches:
+1.remote
-local-remote (ref/remote)
+2.local-remote (ref/remote)
-local
+3.local

 git fecth sync up remote and local-remote.